 \subsection{General Considerations}

 Data can be generated based on observations of physical or virtual processes, such as wet-lab experiments or computer simulations.
 Data generation can be time-consuming and resource-intensive.
-Avoiding repeating the process, datasets shared among different research groups can {(i)} facilitate {\em reproducible research} and {(ii)} provide an {\em abstraction layer} for the actual process of interest, e.g., {MC} between synthetic cells, that allows other researchers to develop models and algorithms without the need to (re-)run and observe the process.
+Avoiding repeating the process, datasets shared among different research groups can {(i)} facilitate reproducible research and {(ii)} provide an abstraction layer for the actual process of interest, e.g., {MC} between synthetic cells, that allows other researchers to develop models and algorithms without the need to (re-)run and observe the process.

 Both these goals hinge on the {\em availability} and the {\em usability} of the datasets.
 Also, a thorough {\em documentation} of the shared data is required.
-These aspects, which relate primarily to data and metadata {\em handling}, will be covered later in this section.
-However, for determining {\em which data} to collect in the first place, the properties of the process from which data is generated and the primary purpose of data collection play a key role.
+These aspects, which relate primarily to data and metadata handling, will be covered later in this section.
+However, in determining which data to collect in the first place, the properties of the process that generates the data and the primary purpose of data collection play a key role.

 The purpose of collecting data can be to validate a specific theoretical model.
 In this case, it is essential to control the experimental conditions as best as possible and obtain a representative set of data samples under these conditions.
-The main focus of data collection, in this case, is to confirm or reject a specific, often quantitative, hypothesis on the process, e.g., the average received \ac{SNR}, that originates from the theoretical model.\footnote{The theoretical model can also be an {NN}, in which case the hypothesis results from the inference step.} On the other hand, as is the case, e.g., for {NN} training, data can also be used to build a model.
-In this case, data should be collected to avoid training set imbalances and overfitting the model on a specific narrow subset of experimental conditions.
+The main focus of data collection ito confirm or reject a specific, oftenas is the case, e.g., for {NN} training quantitative, hypothesis on the process, e.g., the average received \ac{SNR}, that originates from the theoretical model.\footnote{The theoretical model can also be an {NN}, in which case the hypothesis results from the inference step.} On the other hand, data can also be used to build a model, as in {NN} training.
+In this case, data should be collected to avoid training-set imbalances and overfitting to a narrow subset of experimental conditions.

 Training data can be distinguished into two types: {(i)} Synthetic and {(ii)} experimental data.
-In this survey, synthetic data refers to artificially generated data created through algorithms or simulations mimicking real-world scenarios.
-Experimental data is associated with collecting experimental samples, alongside the challenges of building controlled environments where various parameters can be precisely changed.
+In this survey, synthetic data refers to data artificially generated through algorithms or simulations that mimic real-world scenarios.
+Experimental data is collected from experimental samples, alongside the challenges of building environments in which various parameters can be precisely controlled.